Coordinate35/ngx_http_conf_debug_module/README.md

 **Attention**:
 1. In location scene:
    1. ~ and ~* 's accuracy rely on macro NGX_HTTP_CASELESS_FILESYSTEM hasn't defined
-   2. Nested location and @named location is not support
+   2. Nested location and @named location is not supported
+   3. location has been internal redirect(rewrite) is not supported

 ## Example configuration